ppy/osu-wiki/wiki/Beatmap_information/en.md

 The [beatmap description](/wiki/Beatmap/Beatmap_description) is a field editable by the mapper often used for...

 - ...linking resources such as the background image's source or [hitsound samples](/wiki/Beatmapping/Hitsound) used.
-- ...recommending relevant contents to the song, such as its music video or the official website of the artist.
+- ...linking to relevant media surrounding the song, such as its music video or the official website of the artist.
-- ...commending other users for their help (e.g. [guest mappers](/wiki/Beatmap/Guest_difficulty), [modders](/wiki/Modding), [storyboarders](/wiki/Storyboard).
+- ...crediting other users for their contributions (e.g. [guest mappers](/wiki/Beatmap/Guest_difficulty), [modders](/wiki/Modding), [storyboarders](/wiki/Storyboard).
 - ...trivia related to the beatmap (e.g. mapping milestones).

 ### Keywords